Cabbage chutney Andhra style recipe made completely with cabbage and without onion and coconut. The best chutney recipe to start the day freshly.

 This recipe can be made in two ways either with a creamy texture and also the course texture.
 However, both do taste great. so customize according to your individual preference.

 I know what you ask for now.
-How this cabbage Chutney is made without coconut and onion?
+How this cabbage Chutney without onion and coconut?
 Because the cabbage has a great fibrous texture and creamy taste, which does not require coconut or onion to balance the red chili and tamarind.

-This is the recipe for spicy cabbage Chutney.
+This is a simple recipe of spicy cabbage Chutney for rice or for dosa.
 But if you want to make it less spicy, then minimize the number of red chilies.
 I have added three red chilies and that is perfect for our family.
 But if you prefer more spicy, then add a few more red chilies.

 Red chili can also be substituted with green chilies.
 But I prefer adding red chilies as I feel that it is better in color and in taste.
 Everyone has their own taste and preference so decide accordingly.